wtetsu/mouse-dictionary-enhancer/README.md

 ## How it works

-In order to resolve the problem above, cross-extension messaging is used.
+In order to resolve the problem above, this extension sends cross-extension messages to Mouse Dictionary.

 Here is the outline.